ROKS Dokdo: Naming

 The name Dokdo comes from the Korean name for the Liancourt Rocks, a group of islets in the Donghae that are currently administered by South Korea.
 The islets' ownership is disputed between Japan and South Korea.
 The Japanese Ministry of Foreign Affairs expressed its regret over the naming of Dokdo.

 ROKS Dokdo was commissioned into the ROK Navy on 3 July 2007.

 History

 In March 2010, Dokdo assisted in search and rescue operations after the sinking of ROKS Cheonan.
 In July, the ship took part in Operation Invincible Spirit, a joint alliance exercise.

 In November 2024, the Republic of Korea Navy tested the Gray Eagle short take-off and landing UAV on ROKS Dokdo amphibious assault ship.
 The Gray Eagle UAV took off from Dokdo, flew twice close to her port side to perform a "simulated landing procedure", but did not land on the ship.
+It then headed to the Naval Air Command in Pohang and landed on the runway there.